 Amidst working through these types of challenges, Adams has experienced some heartwarming successes.

 During a cervical cancer screening outreach program, she met a young mother who was overdue for a routine Pap test.
-Adams learned this mother had a negative experience with a gynecologist and also preferred a more holistic approach to healthcare, which is why she sought out a midwife for her child’s birth.
+Adams learned this mother had a negative experience with a gynecologist and also preferred a more holistic approach to healthcare.

 Adams introduced her to a doctor who understood holistic medicine, and she worked with the patient to increase her comfort level with that physician.

-This is just one example of many illustrating how Adams and other CHWs can improve the lives of members on a physical and emotional level.
+This is just one example of many illustrating how Adams and other community health workers can improve the lives of members on a physical and emotional level.

 Community health workers are indeed an integral part of the value-based ecosystem.
 For providers and payers, they help reduce costs and gaps in care.
 For patients, they deliver much-needed resources in a sensitive, understanding, nonjudgmental way.
 CHWs have everyone’s best interests at heart—and because of that, everyone benefits.